vvn9847/SONiC/routing-loading-time-enhancement-HLD.md

 end
 return ret
 ```
 Removing the *DEL* and *HSET* operations can significantly improve redis performance.
-We have observed 200% speed improvement in single *Table->pops()* function call, 10% speed improvement in transferring routes through APPL_DB between fpmsyncd and orchagent.
+We have observed nearly 100% speed improvement in *Table->pops()* function call, 10% speed improvement in transferring routes through APPL_DB between fpmsyncd and orchagent.

 **NOTE:** The original lua script works fine for other modules, we can add a new ```pops()``` function for routeorch using the new lua script.